Python Debug Cheatsheet

 python -m ipdb -c 'continue' a.py

-It is the same as python -m ipdb -c ‘continue’ a.py.
+Running a script in interactive mode is similar to python -m ipdb -c 'continue' a.py.
 Python does not exit after an Exception.

 # a.py